wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_protocols_communication.md

 ## Comments

-An important aspect to take into account is the time in which remoted makes a reload of the `client.keys` info.
+An important aspect to take into account is the time needed by wazuh-remoted to reload the `client.keys`.
 By default it is **10 seconds**, but this option is configurable in the `internal_options.conf`, using the following directive: